 The funeral parlor from The Wire

-This is the filming location of the funeral parlor from The Wire.
+This is the funeral parlor from The Wire.

-It is situated at 1701 McCulloh Street in Baltimore, Maryland.
+It is located at 1701 McCulloh Street in Baltimore, Maryland.

-The Barksdale organization starts using this building as their main headquarters after Orlando's club is raided by the police at the end of Season 1.
+The Barksdale organization uses this building as their main headquarters after Orlando's club is raided by the police at the end of Season 1.

 This is the place where Stringer Bell chairs meetings with his subordinates.
 During these meetings, the gang's hardened dope dealers must politely raise their hands and wait for permission to speak.